Khyati-Gupta10/disney-acquisitions-revenue-analysis/README.md

 1. **Extend revenue history back to 1957** so all acquisitions can be evaluated against a "before" baseline, not just Marvel/Lucasfilm/Fox.
 2. **Add a control series** (e.g., broader media/entertainment industry revenue index) to separate acquisition effects from macro trends like COVID-19.
-3. **Statistical significance testing** (e.g., difference-in-differences, regression discontinuity) rather than eyeballing growth-rate tables.
+3. **Statistical significance testing** (e.g., difference-in-differences, regression discontinuity) rather than eyeballing growth rate tables.
 4. **Interactive dashboards** in Tableau/Power BI for exploring acquisition timing against revenue interactively.

 ---